Hicham Benkaid: Professional career

 A former futsal player, Benkaid began his career with SR Colmar, before transferring to RC Strasbourg Alsace.
 He made his professional debut for RC Strasbourg Alsace in a 4–3 Ligue 2 loss to Amiens SC on 14 January 2017.

 He signed for Ligue 2 side Orléans on 23 June 2017.

 On 6 December 2022, Benkaid joined Stade Briochin.

 International career

-Benkaid represented the France national futsal team in qualifiers for the 2012 FIFA Futsal World Cup.
+Benkaid played for the France national futsal team in qualifiers for the 2012 FIFA Futsal World Cup.